culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 A description of a place.

-The description is initially populated from the reference gazeteer entry, but is editorialy controlled by EMPlaces.
+The description may be initially populated from the reference gazeteer entry, but is editorialy controlled by EMPlaces.
 Its focus is on the historical existence and context of the place, and may diverge from the gazetteer description.
 As such, it is not intended to be updated when the other core data obtained from the reference gazetteer entry is refreshed.

 ## Qualified relation

+@@TODO: note current hierarchy is core; historical is additional@@

 A Qualified relation represents a historical relationship between two places.
-Specifically, the relationship is one that generally exists only for a limited perod of time (e.g. the City of Opole being administratively part of the Duchy of Opole during the period 1281 to 1521).
+Specifically, the relationship is one that exists only for a limited perod of time (e.g. the City of Opole being administratively part of the Duchy of Opole during the period 1281 to 1521).

 Thus, in addition to being linked to the two related places, a Qualified relation is also linked to a Timespan during which the relationship existed, and a Relation type that indicates the type of relationship (e.g. administrative part, ecclesiastic part, etc.)

-The primary intent of these Qualified relations is to represent multiple time-varying hierarchical relationships between places (something that is not provided by most exsting gazetteers).
-But the mechaism here is quire general, and other uses, not necessarily hierarchical in nature, could be adopted in due course (e.g. treaties, communication links).
+The primary intent of these Qualified relations is to represent multiple time-varying hierarchical relationships between places.
+But the mechanism here is quire general, and other uses, not necessarily hierarchical in nature, could be adopted in due course (e.g. treaties, communication links).

-See also: Relation type, Place type and Place catagory.
+See also: Relation type, Place type and Place category.

 ## Relation type